- Excessive skin pigmentation can be from a number of causes including UV exposure, hormones, skin trauma, and congenital.

 Another type of laser for treating pigmentation are q-switched lasers.
 These lasers emit nanosecond pulses (1 nanosecond = 1 billionth of a second) of light that are attracted to the melanin in the pigmented skin.
 They also selectively heat the pigment to disrupt it, but as the pulses are much shorter, they also have a photomechanical effect ie. they shatter/shock the pigment causing it to breakdown.
 It is this effect that also allows these lasers to remove tattoo pigment as well.
 Generally the advantage of these lasers is that they require fewer treatments to treat pigmentation than the millisecond lasers.
 It is a more aggressive and effective treatment, and therefore also has more side effects such as a longer recovery time as well as an increased chance of post-inflammatory hyperpigmentation (see below).
 Examples of these lasers include the Sinon Ruby laser and the Medlite laser.

-How can skin pigmentation be treated with topical lightening agents?
+skin pigmentation treatment with topical lightening creams

 The first method of treating skin pigmentation is to prevent its appearance or worsening by daily application of sunscreen.
 UV exposure from sunlight or sun beds will invariably worsen any existing pigmentation and promote further pigmentation to arise.
 The risk of skin cancers also rises with increasing exposure to UV.